Ohoud-Almohammadi/My-Store/README.md

 # MyStore

 This is a full single-page e-commerce application with Angular called MyStore.
 Through this app, users are able to view a list of available products to purchase, add them to the cart, and complete the checkout process.
+This project was generated with [Angular CLI], version 15.0.1.

 The project includes the functionality below:
  - View the product list
  - View singel product